WTEM

 WTEM (980 AM) is a commercial sports radio station licensed to serve Washington, D.C.
-Owned by Audacy, Inc., the station services the Washington metropolitan area as the flagship station of the Washington Wizards.
-WTEM is also the co-flagship station of the Maryland Terrapins (shared with Audacy-owned WJZ-FM in Baltimore), and is the Washington affiliate of Fox Sports Radio.
+Owned by Audacy, Inc., the station services the Washington metropolitan area.
+WTEM is the co-flagship station of the Maryland Terrapins (shared with Audacy-owned WJZ-FM in Baltimore), and is the Washington affiliate of Fox Sports Radio.

 History

 WRC era

 The station was originally licensed in April 1923 as WRC—the call sign having represented the original owner's name, the Radio Corporation of America (RCA).
 The station's original frequency was 469 meters (equal to 640 kHz).
 It was shared time with another Washington station, WCAP.
 The time-sharing arrangement between the two stations continued until 1926, when RCA purchased WCAP's share.

 WRC was a charter network affiliate of the National Broadcasting Company when it launched in November 1926.
 NBC split its programming into two networks two months later and WRC was assigned to the Red Network.
 NBC's other radio chain, the Blue Network, had no affiliate in the national capital until RCA entered into a lease agreement with WMAL in 1933.
 WRC and WMAL would become de facto sister stations during the lease term, which ran for eight years.
 WRC moved its frequency to 950 AM in 1928, and then shifted to 980 AM in 1941 as a result of the North American Regional Broadcasting Agreement (NARBA).

 RCA/NBC later launched WNBW television (channel 4, now WRC-TV) and WRC-FM (93.9 MHz, now WKYS), with both stations signing on in 1947.
 For its first couple of decades, WRC-FM mostly simulcast WRC.
 One popular WRC show featured Willard Scott and Ed Walker as the Joy Boys from 1955 to 1972.
 WRC also carried the Monitor radio program on weekends.
 From 1972 to 1975, WRC broadcast a Top 40 format and was known as the Great 98.
 A popular DJ on WRC was Doug Tracht, known as the "Greaseman," who would later host mornings for many years on WWDC-FM and in radio syndication.